 There’s no right way to choose a graduate program, but it’s important to think through your own priorities.
 The factors below might help.
 Some are more pertinent when considering a doctorate, but they can also apply to a master’s program.

 In either case, if you’d like to talk through the decision, make an appointment to meet with one of our career counselors.
-Undergraduate and graduate students can sign up for a slot on BU CareerLink.
+Undergraduate and graduate students can sign up on BU CareerLink.
 Alumni, please call 617-353-3590 to make an appointment.

 A terminal master’s degree, also known as a professional master’s degree, gives you a specific set of skills needed to practice in a particular field, such as education, business, engineering, or other professions requiring specialized training.
 Generally, it’s considered a final degree and often involves an internship, a practicum, or field work.